rehierl/abstract-properties/16-x-tree-encodings/16-x-pre-scope-sizes/_remarks.md

   a hierarchy of traces and
   a sequence of length values

+an in-order tree traversal
+- visits a node multiple times
+- e.g. count the descendants

 pre-order
 - in regards to streaming large documents
 - expands the distance between a node and its next sibling